kyrofa/owncloud-snap/README.md

 # Snappy ownCloud

-ownCloud 8.2.2 packaged as a .snap for Ubuntu Core.
+ownCloud 9.0.0 packaged as a .snap for Ubuntu Core.
 It consists of:

-- ownCloud 8.2.2
+- ownCloud 9.0.0
 - Apache 2.4
 - PHP 7
-- mysql 5.7.10
+- mysql 5.7.11
 - mDNS for network discovery

 ## How to install

-This ownCloud .snap is only available on Ubuntu Core 16.04, for the amd64 and armhf (e.g. a raspberry pi 2) architectures.
+This ownCloud .snap is only available on Snappy Ubuntu Core 16.04.
 Install via:

-    $ sudo snappy install owncloud.canonical
+    $ sudo snappy install owncloud

 ## How to use

-After install, assuming the Ubuntu Core device is on the same network as you, you should be able to reach the ownCloud installation by using `hostname.local`.
+After install, assuming the Ubuntu Core device is on the same network as you, you should be able to reach the ownCloud installation by visiting `owncloud.local` in your browser (note that if you change the hostname, it'll be `<hostname>.local`).
-For example, if your hostname is `foo`, you can reach ownCloud by visiting `foo.local` in your browser.
-If you're using a standard Ubuntu Core image and you haven't messed with the hostname, try `owncloud.local` (the default).

 Upon visiting the ownCloud installation for the first time, you'll be prompted for an admin username and password.
 After you provide that information you'll be